ronrothjr/The-Threads-of-Becoming/blog.md

 **When presence gets complicated, ask:** *What is being met here?* Not "am I being present enough?"—that's performance.
 But genuinely: what's the quality of this encounter?
 What wants to happen between us—or within me—right now?

+_Once we know who's there, the next question is what we're allowed to do together._

 ---

 ## **The Second Thread: CONSENT**